+I've written about our tours to various D-Day spots and Mont St. Michel, but here, I'll write a bit about Bayeux, the charming city we stayed in while we were in Normandy.
 Bayeux was the first city to be liberated during the Battle of Normandy (aka, Operation Overlord, which includes but is not limited to D-Day) and because it was used as a headquarters of sorts, it miraculously escaped destruction via the bombing raids that the Allies completed throughout the region.

 For several years, we've been collecting magnets during our travels.
 They make great souvenirs since they are inexpensive, small, and easy to bring back home even while traveling carry-on only.
 Plus, we can revisit our trips every time we look at them displayed on the sides of our fridge.
 However, several trips ago, we ran … Continue reading Magnets from Normandy, Paris, and Bruges